North Shore Mountains

-The Capilano and Seymour rivers emanate from the massive GVRD watershed area.
+The Capilano and Seymour rivers emanate from the massive Metro Vancouver watershed area administered by Metro Vancouver.
 The watershed extends deep into the North Shore Mountains region, but is strictly off-limits to all unauthorized human activities.
-The Lynn Headwaters, a deep cirque valley drained by Lynn Creek, is no longer part of the GVRD watershed and is now a very popular regional park.
+The Lynn Headwaters, a deep cirque valley drained by Lynn Creek, is a very popular regional park administered by Metro Vancouver.

 There are two provincial parks in the area, Cypress Provincial Park and Mount Seymour Provincial Park.
 Both feature reliable road access, downhill ski areas, and extensive trail networks.
 Nearby Grouse Mountain features a downhill ski area and tourist attractions which are accessible by the Skyride, an aerial tramway.
 A very popular hiking trail, the Grouse Grind, climbs up the steep flanks of Grouse Mountain from the tramway parking lot.
 Before the Grouse Mountain Skyride was built, a chairlift operated from Skyline Drive at the head of North Vancouver's Lonsdale Avenue, and the ski area itself could be accessed via Mountain Highway, which now has a gate at its upper end in the Lynn Valley neighbourhood.

-In the Seymour valley, a paved access road called the Seymour Trailway winds for many kilometres into the mountains.
+In the Seymour River valley, the Lower Seymour Conservation Reserve features over 100 km of trails including a paved bicycle path called the Seymour Valley Trailway that winds into the mountains for 10 km to Seymour Lake.
 It is frequently used for recreation, and occasionally for TV and film productions such as Stargate SG-1.